AlexandrosNakos/MSc-Data-Science-AUEB/Large Scale Data Management/README.md

 ## *Task 2*

-- Using RDDs, we wrote code to answer some queries
+- In this task we used RDDs to query the dataset and provide the answears
-- We could use either the `csv` or `parquet` files we uploaded on HDFS
+- We were permitted to use either the **csv** or **parquet** files we uploaded
-- The queries and the code can be found [here](https://github.com/sapaladas/msc_data_science/blob/main/q2-large_scale_data_management/using_apache_spark_to_execute_queries/queries/rdd_queries.py)
+- The queries and code can be found [here](https://github.com/AlexandrosNakos/MSc-Data-Science-AUEB/blob/main/Large%20Scale%20Data%20Management/Queries/Queries%20-%20RDD.py)

 ## *Task 3*

-- Using DataFrames, we wrote code to answer some queries
+- In this task we used Dataframes to query the dataset and provide the answears
-- We should use the `parquet` files we created and uploaded on HDFS
+- Here we used the **parquet** files we created and uploaded
-- The queries and the code can be found [here](https://github.com/sapaladas/msc_data_science/blob/main/q2-large_scale_data_management/using_apache_spark_to_execute_queries/queries/dataframe_queries.py)
+- The queries and code can be found [here](https://github.com/AlexandrosNakos/MSc-Data-Science-AUEB/blob/main/Large%20Scale%20Data%20Management/Queries/Queries%20-%20Dataframe.py)

 ## *Task 4*

-- Using Spark SQL, we wrote code to answer some queries
+- In this task we used Spark SQL to query the dataset and provide the answears
-- We should use both the `csv` and `parquet` files we uploaded on HDFS
+- We used both the **csv** and **parquet** files we uploaded
-- The queries and the code can be found [here](https://github.com/sapaladas/msc_data_science/blob/main/q2-large_scale_data_management/using_apache_spark_to_execute_queries/queries/sql_queries_csv.py) (`csv`) and [here](https://github.com/sapaladas/msc_data_science/blob/main/q2-large_scale_data_management/using_apache_spark_to_execute_queries/queries/sql_queries_parquet.py) (`parquet`)
+- The queries and the code can be found [here](https://github.com/AlexandrosNakos/MSc-Data-Science-AUEB/blob/main/Large%20Scale%20Data%20Management/Queries/Queries%20-%20SQL%20(csv).py) (**csv**) and [here](https://github.com/AlexandrosNakos/MSc-Data-Science-AUEB/blob/main/Large%20Scale%20Data%20Management/Queries/Queries%20-%20SQL%20(parquet).py) (**parquet**)

 ## *Task 5*

-- For every query, we measured the execution time of each of the following scenarios:
+- In this task, we measured the execution time of each query for each of the following scenarios:
   - *1. Map/Reduce - RDD API*
-  - *2. Spark SQL on `csv` files*
+  - *2. Spark SQL on **csv** files*
-  - *3. Spark SQL on `parquet` files*
+  - *3. Spark SQL on **parquet** files*
-- Finally, we created a bar chart with the execution times grouped by each query
-- The results of each of the aforementioned scenarions can be seen below
+- The results are displayed below

 ![task 5 graph](./Images/ExecutionTimesPlot.png)